 The disappointment is obvious, both for professionals in the sector and for simple enthusiasts, all eager to attend the first launch of NASA’s new mastodon: the SLS rocket.
 After a faulty sensor, a hydrogen megaleak finally led mission managers to take no risks, as the stakes are so high.

 According to the first analyzes, a bad command sent inadvertently to the filling system would have increased the pressure in the tank of the rocket before the refueling operations.
-This could have caused the seal to move and cause the leak.
+This might have caused the seal to move and cause the leak.
 If so, then it would be human error.

 Jim Free, associate administrator for NASA’s Exploration Systems Development Mission Directorate, said the various launch windows available in September are now ” out of context“.
 It’s a safe bet that NASA will choose to send his rocket back to the assembly building vehicles, six kilometers from the launch pad, to carry out the necessary maintenance.